khoidauminh/coffeevis_rs/README.md

 A maximum resolution is built into the console mode (default: 50x50).
 Coffeevis will render in the center of the screen if terminal dimensions are larger than the limit.

+It looks the smoothest when you're in a dark room with low monitor brightness.
+But don't do that lol

 ## Keyboard shortcuts

 ### Global